Baseline-quebec/cpeq-infolettre-automatique/README.md

 - Run `poetry update` from within the development environment to upgrade all dependencies to the latest versions allowed by `pyproject.toml`.

-- Run `cz bump` to bump the package's version, update the `CHANGELOG.md`, and create a git tag.
+- Run `cz bump` to bump the app's version, update the `CHANGELOG.md`, and create a git tag.

 - Many VSCode extensions exists to help you code better and faster.
 We recommend the following ones:
     - The "Python" extension and its suite ("Python", "Pylance", "Python Debugger")